AdobeDocs/journey-optimizer-learn.en/help/reporting-on-ajo-od/configure-reporting.md

 To begin reporting setup for Adobe Journey Optimizer Offer Decisioning

--   Login to Jounery Optimizer
+-   Log in to Journey Optimizer

 -   Navigate to _**Administration ->Configurations ->Reporting ->Manage ->Add dataset**_
--   Select the _**Weather-schema-dataset**_ dataset.
-This is the dataset storing the offer impressions and click event created in the earlier tutorial.
+-   Select the _**Weather-schema-dataset**_, which stores the offer impression and click events generated in the earlier tutorial.

-## View Report

-Navigate to Journey Management ->Campigns

-Click on the campaign and then select the appropriate report from the report menu